RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Now we are ready for the migration.
 First of all we need to make sure that no more tickets are processed and no users log on to OTRS:

-Please login to the OTOBO Admin Area ``Admin ->  System Maintenance`` and add a new system maintenance slot for a few hours.
+Please log in to the OTRS Admin Area ``Admin ->  System Maintenance`` and add a new system maintenance slot for a few hours.
-After that, delete all agent and user sessions (``Admin ->  Sessions``) and logout yourself.
+After that, delete all agent and user sessions (``Admin ->  Sessions``) and log out.

 Stop All Relevant Services and the OTRS Daemon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~